NilPointer-Software/bdfd-wiki/src/bdscript/useChannel.md

 ```

 ### Parameters
-- `Channel ID` : The ID of the channel to where it should redirect.
+- `Channel ID` : The ID of the channel to where the message will be redirected.

 ## Example
 ```